HHS/TANF-app/docs/Architecture Decision Record/008-deployment-flow.md

 Our Cloud.gov organization currently has three Spaces -- dev, staging, and prod.
 Staging and prod are currently empty as of January 2021.
 The vendor team currently has access to the dev Space only.

 The proposed deploy solution below adds a second Cloud.gov deploy environment to the dev Space, called `vendor staging`.
-(Each deploy environment is really a pair of applications, one frontend and one backend.)
+(Each deploy environment consists of a pair of applications, one frontend and one backend.)

 The `development` environment will be used for internal vendor team review.
 The `vendor staging` environment will be used for government review.
-This aims to solve the "crowding" problem by allowing the vendor team two separate places to deploy code.
+This aims to solve the "crowding" problem by allowing the vendor team two separate places to deploy code, within one Space.

 ## Proposed Decision